 For kids, Spring Break can be a relaxing and fun time to enjoy the warmer weather and some freedom from school.
 For parents it’s a constant battle against boredom that requires creativity, patience and planning.
 This Spring Break, we’re taking the stress off your shoulders.
 Here are a few ideas to get you started on your week of fun!

 The Baytown area is full of family-friendly activities so why not experience them ALL this Spring Break?
 Baytown is home to one of only four GeoTours in the state of Texas.
 Through the “Family, History, Nature Together GeoTour” visitors get the chance to hunt for hidden containers at 31 of Baytown’s landmarks, piece together a puzzle through codes on the containers, and earn swag at the end of the journey!
 While on this expedition through Baytown, families will visit the Eddie V. Gray Wetlands Center to see live baby gators, Pirate's Bay Waterpark, Royal Purple Raceway, the Baytown Nature Center and more.
-Click here to download your pass!
+Click here to learn more.

 If the weather is nice, plan a beach trip!
-Drive and park on Surfside Beach for easy accessibility and an opportunity to catch redfish, speckled trout and many other gamefish.
+Drive and park on Surfside Beach in Brazosport for easy accessibility and an opportunity to catch redfish, speckled trout and many other gamefish.
 You can also rent surfboards, jet-skis, kayaks or arrange for a horseback ride along the beach!

 Another option for families is Quintana Beach County Park, which offers cabins, restrooms and showers, a playground and an elevated boardwalk that leads to the beach.
 The park also has hiking trails and a great fishing pier for those handy with a rod and reel.

 If you’re looking to spice up your trip, both beaches are just a short drive from attractions that include Sea Center Texas, the Brazosport Museum of Natural Science and the Lake Jackson Historical Museum.